 Spider veins often have a branching pattern that often appears spider-like.
 Spider veins are essentially enlarged capillaries and most commonly have a purple or blue appearance and their extensive branching pattern often resembles the legs of a spider.
 They can appear threadlike with a prominent branching pattern.
 Spider veins are also known as thread veins and most commonly develop on the legs although they can form anywhere on the body.

-RELATED:Ā What is the difference between spider veins and varicose veins?
+RELATED: What is the difference between spider veins and varicose veins?

-Spider veins are commonly confused with varicose veins.
-Spider veins differ from varicose veins in that they do not protrude and bulge through the skin as a varicose vein does.
-Spider veins are not typically associated with pain or discomfort.
-Varicose veins usually bulge outwardsĀ Beyond the surface layer of the skin and are often associated with pain, itchiness and aching.
 Most people choose to have spider veins removed for cosmetic reasons.
 In some cases, spider veins may signify the presence of underlying varicose veins.
 This is why it is always important to have an ultrasound scan of the legs to rule out valve dysfunction in the deeper veins of the leg.
 Any treatment of spider veins in the presence of valve dysfunction will have a high likelihood of recurrence.

-RELATED:Ā Thread Veins Consultation
+RELATED: Thread Veins Consultation

 It is not entirely understood why spider veins form although the most likely explanation is the presence of valve dysfunction in the veins or weakening of the vein walls.
 The causes of venous insufficiency are often related to a number of factors.
 Spider veins and varicose veins occur more commonly in women compared with men and are often related to pregnancy, hormonal fluctuations or traumatic injury.
 Maybe people will develop spider veins as a result of genetics.